alberanid/arduino-discordian-remote/README.md

 Create some infrared havoc!

-The *Arduino Discordian Remote* is designed to create confusion and disruption at your local mall.
+The __Arduino Discordian Remote__ is designed to create confusion and disruption at your local mall.

-Build it, disguise it the best you can and leave it in front of a wall of TVs.
+Build it, disguise it the best you can and leave it in front of a wall of TV sets.
 It's designed to be activated by motion, and to send random infrared commands for the most popular TV brands for 10 seconds after a movement was detected.

 Beware that this is just a draft, and not a mature project.